manas-sharma/A.I./Andrew Ng Coursera/Logistic Regression/Readme.md

 This is a Python implementation of simple logistic regression and regularized logistic regression based on Andrew Ng's Machine Learning course material on Coursera.
-The pdf contains the theory and instructions related to the exercise.
+The IPython notebook contains the implementation and for detailed instructions related to the exercise, please check the pdf file.